simonmichael/hledger/MANUAL.md

 The `--width`/`-w` option adjusts the width of the output.
 By default, this is 80 characters.
-To allow more space for descriptions and account names, use `-w` to increase the width to 120 characters, or `-wN` to set any desired width (at least 50 recommended).
+To allow more space for descriptions and account names, use `-w` to increase the width to 120 characters, or `-wN` to set any desired width (at least 50 recommended, with no space before the N - eg `-w200` or `--width=200`,

 The `--related`/`-r` flag shows the *other* postings in the transactions of the postings which would normally be shown.